 For scale, no show in Edinburgh can rival the Royal Edinburgh Military Tattoo.
 Literally hundreds of performers, both from Scotland and bands and outfits from abroad, gather under the dramatic backdrop of Edinburgh Castle.

-The series of displays, which take place on the castle esplanade (an 18th century parade ground), combine breathtaking shows of military precision, often a battle re-enactment, military bands, traditional dancers, and a rousing finale of mass pipes and drums, topped by the lone piper playing from the castle battlements.
+The series of displays, which take place on the castle esplanade (an 18th century parade ground), combines traditional military ingredients and modern lighting and sound elements that you'd expect on a big stage arena.
+The key ingredients are pipes and drums, breathtaking shows of military precision, military bands, traditional dancers, and a lone piper playing from the castle battlements.